 Do Utthita Trikonasana as a beginner with the buttocks a little out.
 Find the change of flow of the blood in the buttocks between Utthita Trikonasana and Utthita Parsvakonasana you learn.
 Feel how the blood flow is greater in the protruding buttocks than in the corresponding area in the front.
 Now roll the bottom buttocks in and feel how you have created a “dyke” that has channeled the flow of blood more to the corresponding frontal area with the result that the previously “dry” is is now made “wet” or is being “soaked.”

 The medical science does not understand that you can contract a muscle and extend it too.
 They say that if it contracts anywhere it contracts everywhere.
 Only the yoga science tells how to extend it as well.
 Mastering this should lead to soft muscles as we see in light on yoga.

 Do Salamba Sarvangasana starting with the arms extended away from the body on the floor with the elbows straight and then try to maintain the length of the biceps while bending the elbows and placing the hands on the back.

 Electrochemical versus Mechanical

-In Salamba Sirsasana 1 How do the spine and the arms react if you loose the balance?
+In Salamba Sirsasana 1 How do the spine and the arms react if you lose the balance?
 How do the legs react?
 Q. Do they react with the same speed?
 A. No. Q. Which one reacts fast, which one reacts slow?
 A. The arms and spine react fast and the legs react slow.
 The spine is electrochemical and the feet are mechanical.
-Now in Tadasana if you loose the balance what reacts fast, the feet or the arms?
+Now in Tadasana, if you lose the balance what reacts fast, the feet or the arms?
 A. The feet react fast and the arms slow.
 Q Why?

 Electrochemical versus Mechanical Exercise